Blazam-App/docs.blazam.org/docsource/user/notifications.md

 ## Subscriptions
-Notifications in Blazam operate on the principal of subscriptions.
+Notifications in Blazam operate on the principle of subscriptions.

 Subscriptions can either allow or block notifications.